 The Student (Complainant or Respondent) submitting the appeal is the Appellant.
 Appeals are to the University, which is the Respondent in the Appeal.

 Upon receipt of an appeal, the University Secretary will constitute an Appeal Committee.
 The Appellant will be notified of the membership of the Committee and provided with reasonable written notice, through the Student’s Laurier email account, of the date(s), time and location for the Appeal hearing.

 Hearings will be arranged as expeditiously as possible but depending on the academic calendar, may need to be extended to address availability of witnesses and parties.
-The date(s) for Appeal hearings will be set sufficiently in advance for both the Appellant(s) and Respondent to have an opportunity to review documents and prepare for full and fair presentation of their case.
+The date(s) for Appeal hearings will be set sufficiently in advance for both the Appellant(s) and University to have an opportunity to review documents and prepare for full and fair presentation of their case.

 All reasonable efforts will be made to schedule the Appeal hearing at a time and place convenient for all parties.
 However, if a party, who has been notified of the date, time and location for the Appeal hearing does not attend the hearing, the Appeal Committee may proceed in the party’s absence and the party will not be entitled to any further notice of the proceeding.

 Notice of the Appeal hearing will be provided, in writing, to the Appellant, University, Complainant(s) (where the Respondent is the Appellant), or the Respondent(s) (where the Complainant(s) is the Appellant).
 The Complainant(s) is encouraged to work with the Sexual Violence Response Coordinator or other internal University or external community supports to address plans for safety and wellness and consider the need for accommodations.